 The Advanced Technology Center (ATC) for Northeastern Pennsylvania is dedicated to and designed for a wide array of new and upgraded programs that will provide the foundations for careers of tomorrow.
 ATC programming is and will be designed to support the identification, selection, and implementation of new technologies.
 The ATC plays a vital role in economic development by providing companies with a central source for assistance in applying the new technologies to their operations as well as providing a pool of trained personnel.
 This facility features programs in areas such as graphic communications/printing technology, mobile electronics installation, computer systems technology, computer assisted design, computerized numerical control technology, and automated systems manufacturing technology.
-The ATC also houses programs in automotive technologies.
+The ATC also houses programs in automotive technology, broadcast communications, electronics, and architectural engineering technologies.